AlphaBeta1906/flask-chat-app/README.md

 # chat-app

-a simple chat website build using python flask,socketio and mysql as database
+a simple chat website build using python flask,socketio and mysql as database and also have markdown support

 ### How to run
 ```bash